mertbasaryildirim/github-auto-committer/readme.md

 ## Description

-This program serves as a tool for individuals who aim to automate their commits, generating a uniformly random commit history table like the one depicted below on GitHub.
+This program serves as a tool for individuals who aim to automate their commits, generating a uniformly random commit history table on GitHub like the one below.

 ![Commit Table](./readme_src/commit-table.png)